List of New Zealand Test cricket records: Most ducks

 A duck refers to a batsman being dismissed without scoring a run.
 Chris Martin has scored the second-highest number of ducks in Test cricket behind Courtney Walsh.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

 Shane Warne held the record for the most Test wickets with 708 until December 2007 when Sri Lankan bowler Muttiah Muralitharan passed Warne's milestone.
 Muralitharan, who continued to play until 2010, finished with 800 wickets to his name.
-James Anderson of England is third on the list taking 632 wickets holds the record for most wickets by a fast bowler in Test cricket.
+James Anderson of England is third on the list with 704 wickets, which is the record for most wickets by a fast bowler in Test cricket.
 New Zealand's Richard Hadlee is the highest ranked New Zealand bowler taking 431 wickets.